CPK Insurance

 Essential Insurance Policies for Nonprofits

-General liability insurance covers third-party bodily injury and property damage claims.
+General liability insurance can help cover third-party bodily injury and property damage claims.
 Nonprofits that host events, operate facilities, or provide services to the public face significant general liability exposure.
 A client who is injured at your facility, a volunteer who damages someone's property, or a visitor who trips at your event can all generate claims.
 Most nonprofits need at least $1 million per occurrence in general liability coverage.

 Workers' compensation is required for employees in most states.
 Many nonprofits also choose to purchase coverage that extends to volunteers, who may be injured while performing organizational activities.
 Without coverage, a serious volunteer injury could result in a lawsuit against the organization.